stswee/5_math_tutoring/README.md

 Homework solutions are labeled 5_Math_mmddyy_Homework_Solutions

-Class notes are labeled 5_Math_mmddyy
+Class notes are labeled 5_Math_mmddyy (Note: Handwritten notes are not posted)